suchandanreddy/sdwan-audit-log-apis/README.md

 **Example-2:**

-To list the CLI differences in the audit logs for last 1 hour, run the command `python3 audit-logs.py list-auditlogs` on macOS/Ubuntu env or `py -3.7 audit-logs.py list-auditlogs` on windows env
+To list the CLI differences in the audit logs for last 2 hours, run the command `python3 audit-logs.py list-n-hours-auditlogs --last_n_hours 2` on macOS/Ubuntu env or `py -3.7 audit-logs.py list-n-hours-auditlogs --last_n_hours 2` on windows env

 **Query Payload:**

-- Below Query retrieves the Audit logs related to `template` changes in `last 1 hour`
+- Below Query retrieves the Audit logs related to `template` changes in `last n hours` based on the user input of number of hours value.

 ```
 {